MarsZhaoYT/SAR2Opt-Heterogeneous-Dataset/README.md

 ## Image-to-image translation results on __SAR2Opt dataset__
-Here are some translated results on our SAR2Opt dataset with well-known GAN-based methods, which have been included in our GRSL paper under reviewing.
+Here are some translated results on our SAR2Opt dataset with well-known GAN-based methods, which have been included in our GRSL paper.

 ![results](imgs/Honeyview_translated_results.png)